Redfin vs. Realtor: Are the Savings Worth It?

 - The Redfin process is more tech-driven and remote than the conventional method.

-- Redfin’s base listing fee is 1.5% vs. the standard conventional agent fee of 2.5–3%.
-You'll save the same amount by working with Clever Real Estate (1.5% listing fee).
+- Redfin’s base listing fee is 1.5%, compared to the standard conventional agent fee of 2.5–3%.
+Working with Clever Real Estate (1.5% listing fee) will save you the same amount.

 - Redfin offers some buyers a limited rebate averaging 0.22%.